quchen/articles/fbut.md

 r'\d{4}$'     # last 4 digits
 ```

 What's the back reference to getting the area code again?
 The answer is don't use Regex.
-If you want to do crap, Regex is the right tool for the job.
+If you want to do dirty hacking, Regex is the right tool for the job.
 If you want to parse use parsers, for example [Parsec][parsec].